-Gresham’s has established an outstanding profile for its expertise in Mandarin teaching and learning and China studies, in the region, nationwide and overseas.
-We have been teaching Mandarin to non-native speakers over 10 years, and the number of pupils is growing as the subject becomes popular and embedded in the life of the School.
-We have had an A Level/IB cohort since 2012 and are seeing non-native speakers applying to read Chinese or Oriental/Asian Studies courses at Oxbridge and other leading universities.
+Gresham’s has established an outstanding profile for its expertise in Mandarin teaching and learning.
+We have been teaching Mandarin to non-native speakers for over 15 years.
+The overall number of pupils is growing as the subject becomes popular and embedded in the life of the school.
+We have had an A Level/IB cohort since 2012 and are seeing non-native speakers applying to read Chinese or Oriental/Asian Studies courses at Oxbridge and other Russell Group universities.

 The syllabus for A Level Mandarin Chinese is divided into four themes:

-The IB Mandarin ab initio course meets the needs of pupils who are interested in learning a new language as part of the IB Diploma.
+Entry requirements: Pupils may have limited or no knowledge about the Chinese language.
+The course meets the needs of pupils who are interested in learning a new language as part of the IB Diploma.

 The syllabus is divided into five themes:

 - Sharing the planet

 The course consists of two linear examination, Paper 1 and 2 sat at the end of two years.
 One internally assessed and externally moderated speaking exam – Individual Oral, assessed by the teacher.
 Paper 1: Writing (25%); Paper 2: Listening and Reading (50%) and Individual oral assessment (25%)